Theory of Multiple Scattering Enhanced Single Particle Plasmonic Sensing

 In this letter we consider the origin and magnitude of differing mechanisms which can enhance single particle sensing in random multiple scattering environments.
 Three classes of scattering trajectory are analytically identified corresponding to coupling between different scatterers, generation of localised hotspots and scattering induced self-interactions.
-We show, through numerical modelling of a random nanostructured plasmonic substrate, that enhancements can be optimised through variation of the average scatterer density and polarizability.
-Insights gained in this work can hence guide future design of optimal scattering based single particle detectors.
+We show, through numerical modelling of a random nanostructured plasmonic substrate, that competition between different multiple scattering effects, namely dipolar coupling and localisation, provides opportunities to optimise achievable enhancements through variation of the average scatterer density and polarizability.
+Insights gained in this work can hence guide future design of optimal scattering based single particle detectors in turn facilitating for instance non-equilibrium biological studies \cite{nonequil} or study of molecular machines \cite{molmac}.

-In order to study a disordered scattering environment, we use a coupled dipole formalism, valid for scattering from small (sub-wavelength) scatterers in which the dipole mode is dominant \cite{Novotny1997InterferencePlasmons,Chaumet2005EfficientMethod,Sndergaard2003VectorialInteractions}.
+In order to study a disordered scattering environment, we use a coupled dipole formalism, valid for scattering from small scatterers in which the dipole mode is dominant \cite{Novotny1997InterferencePlasmons,Chaumet2005EfficientMethod,Sndergaard2003VectorialInteractions}.
+Typically, the dipole approximation is valid for sub-wavelength size scatterers and when the field within the scatterer is approximately homogeneous \cite{Novotny2006}.
 Initially we consider a system of $N$ dipole scatterers centred at $\bm{r}_i$ ($i=1,2,\ldots,N$).
 When illuminated with a monochromatic electric field $\bm{E}_0(\bm{r})$ of frequency $\omega$, the total field $\bm{E}(\bm{r})$ at a position $\bm{r}$ outside the volume of the scatterers is